Beyond the Pseudoforest Strong Nine Dragon Tree Theorem: Proof of the upper bounds

 \begin{lemma}[\cite{ndttPsfs}] If $G$ is a vertex-minimal counterexample to Theorem \ref{thm:upperBound}, then there exists an orientation of $G$ such that for all $v \in V(G)$, we have $k \leq deg^+(v) \leq k+1$. \end{lemma}

 Let $\mathcal{F}$ be the set of edge-coloured (mixed) subgraphs of $G$ where every vertex $v \in V(G)$ has exactly $k$ outgoing blue (directed) edges and all the remaining edges are red, undirected, and induce a pseudoforest.
 We will call $f \in \mathcal F$ a \textit{red-blue colouring}.
 Note that $\mathcal F$ is non-empty by Lemma \ref{orientationlemma} and Corollary \ref{cor:pseudodecompiff}.
 Furthermore, we can extract a decomposition into $k+1$ pseudoforests from $f$, where $k$ pseudoforests are coloured blue and one is coloured red.
 If $k \geq 2$, we have multiple options to form the blue pseudoforests.
 The red pseudoforest will be the one in which we wish to eliminate cycles and bound the size and diameter of each connected component.
 As a note for the reader, as we modify a red-blue colouring in the following pages, it will be easier to focus on maintaining a blue $k$-orientation rather than considering the $k$ individual blue pseudoforests.
+Furthermore, note that we call the components of a red pseudoforest \textit{red components}.\\ We now categorize the red components that contradict Theorem \ref{thm:upperBound}.